 3. Pressure to Reduce Prices

 If you’re facing increasing pressure to reduce your prices, this can be another indication to develop a new product.
 Nobody likes to complete just on the price.
 And you don’t have to do that if you’re offering a clearly superior product in the market.
-Pratik Dholakiya, Co-founder of digital marketing agency E2M, notes how you can command premium prices by exceeding customer expectations.
+Pratik Dholakiya, Founder of Growfusely, notes how you can command premium prices by exceeding customer expectations.
 And you can do that with superior products.

 People understand that new products will ultimately run their course and eventually be thought of as mere commodities.
 When that happens, you have two options – lower your price or improve your product.
 You can’t expect people to pay more for your stuff if they can’t see more value in it.
 Better products break the vicious cycle of lower prices and lower margins.